Saitenhexer/HTML-CSS-Practice/README.md

 Positioning with Flexbox was the main thing I learned in this exercise.
 I had a bit of trouble with the margins for the two paragraphs below the QR image.
 I think this could be done a bit easier.

+I don't know if it should have been also centered horizontally.
+I tried but could not make it work.

 I am happy with my first try.